Warehouse Management System

 Designing for physical displays and real workflows requires being there

-The brief requested visual updates.
-Being on the warehouse floor revealed deeper systemic issues: alerts lost in navigation, text illegible at 5-10 meters, and displays unusable in bright lighting.
+The original brief just requested "visual updates."
+However, being on the warehouse floor revealed deeper systemic issues: alerts were lost in navigation, text was illegible at 10 meters, and displays were unusable in sunlight.
+I learned that you cannot design for physical environments while sitting behind a desk; you have to be in the field.

 I built Taiwan's first Google Gemini retail AI, making wine accessible to beginners.